This Car Comparison Spreadsheet Will Help You Get the Best Deal

 But where do you collect the data points for your car comparisons?
 Here are a few key resources when shopping for a new or used car:

 If shopping for a new vehicle, you can build and customize it directly on the automaker’s site.
 Common car manufacturers include Ford, Subaru, Toyota, Honda, Kia, Chrysler, Hyundai and Chevy.
 You can use these automakers’ (and others’) sites to find new vehicle costs, features and specifications.
 Many automakers have built-in comparison functions that let you compare their models against competitors.
+But keep your critical thinking cap on: The automakers are likely to limit comparisons to data points that make them look better than the competition.

 Go to sites like Edmunds, Kelley Blue Book, Consumer Reports and JD Power for honest reviews.
 These sites review the newest vehicles released by car manufacturers, but they also have old reviews of dated models, which can be useful when used car shopping.